Paraguay Shared Package

 The key is not assuming that Popu carries the whole tournament by itself.

-Paraguay reporting places Popu among the country's World Cup 2026 rights holders, which makes it part of the real local broadcaster picture.
+Paraguay reporting places Popu among the country's World Cup 2026 rights holders, and the official Popular homepage already points viewers toward a Miranos en vivo route for Popu TV.

 | Stage | Dates |